Pin care

 Other instructions

-After your child's pin placement: When to call
+After pin placement: When to call

-Call 911 anytime you think your child may need emergency care.
+Call 911 anytime you think you may need emergency care.
 For example, call if:

-• Your child has chest pain, is short of breath, or coughs up blood.
+• You have chest pain, are short of breath, or cough up blood.

 Call your doctor now or seek immediate medical care if:

-• Your child has symptoms of infection, such as:
+• You have symptoms of infection, such as:

 • Increased pain, swelling, warmth, or redness.